ControlledChaos/bs-theme/README.md

 This theme began life as a copy of the [_s (Underscores)](https://underscores.me/) starter theme.
 We have added schema attributes and slightly modified the CSS files.

-Some sample block editor styles are loaded and some functions are provided to check for Advanced Custom Fields and for ClassicPress.
+Some sample block editor styles are loaded, some functions are provided to check for Advanced Custom Fields and for ClassicPress.

 ## Requirements